guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 In a typical integration, Rapid creates a rollout in a long-running Sisyphus job.
 Rapid knows the build label associated with the MPM package it created, and can specify that build label when creating the rollout in Sisyphus.
 Sisyphus uses the build label to specify which version of MPM packages should be deployed.

 With sisyphus, the rollout process can be as simple or complicated as necessary.
-For example, it can update all the associated jobs immediately or it can roll out a new binary to succesive clusters over a period of several hours.
+For example, it can update all the associated jobs immediately or it can roll out a new binary to successive clusters over a period of several hours.
 Our goal is to fit the deployment process to the risk profile of a given service.

-In development or pre-production environments, we may build hourly and push releases automatically when all thests pass.
+In development or pre-production environments, we may build hourly and push releases automatically when all tests pass.
 For large user-facing services, we may push by starting in one cluster and expand exponentially until all clusters are updated.
 For sensitive pieces of infrastructure, we may extend the rollout over several days, interleaving them across instances in different geographic regions.

 ### Configuration Management